andrew/ultimate-awesome/README.md

 - [fucking-awesome-elixir](https://github.com/correia-jpv/fucking-awesome-elixir) - A curated list of amazingly awesome Elixir and Erlang libraries, resources and shiny things.
 With repository stars⭐ and forks🍴.
 - [awesome-augmented-reality](https://github.com/Domeee/awesome-augmented-reality) - A curated list of mixed reality awesomeness.
 - [awesome-visual-studio](https://github.com/egeerardyn/awesome-visual-studio) - A curated list of awesomeness for Visual Studio IDE.
-- [awesome-formal-verification](https://github.com/elniak/awesome-formal-verification) - Welcome to the ultimate list of resources for formal verification techniques and tools.
-This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-vision-language-pretraining](https://github.com/fawazsammani/awesome-vision-language-pretraining) - Awesome Vision-Language Pretraining Papers.
 - [awesome-smallmol-massspec-ml](https://github.com/JosieHong/awesome-smallmol-massspec-ml) - Awesome papers and codes list of small molecule mass spectrometry-related machine learning methods.
 - [awesome-selfhosted-product](https://github.com/kiarafbickers/awesome-selfhosted-product) - A list of free product focused services and web applications which can be hosted on your own servers.
 - [awesome-AR](https://github.com/kidult00/awesome-AR) - A collection of augmented reality resources for XR enthusiasts 😎.
 - [awesome-aragon](https://github.com/lkngtn/awesome-aragon) - Curated list of resources related to the Aragon Ecosystem .
-- [awesome-data-efficient-llm](https://github.com/luo-junyu/awesome-data-efficient-llm) - A list of data-efficient and data-centric LLM (Large Language Model) papers.
-Our Survey Paper: Towards Efficient LLM Post Training: A Data-centric Perspective.
 - [awesome-haxe-js](https://github.com/MatthijsKamstra/awesome-haxe-js) - Useful resources for Haxe JavaScript.
 - [awesome-sql](https://github.com/mbiesiad/awesome-sql) - 😎 Awesome lists about SQL stuff! :computer: Tutorials, docs, formatters, online education, tools and more :fire:.
 - [awesome-metarl](https://github.com/metarl/awesome-metarl) - A curated list of awesome Meta Reinforcement Learning.